iotexproject/iotex-did/README.md

 ## Method Name

 We use the `iotex` to be our method name and a formal DID using this method need begin with following prefix: `did:io` .
-Furthermore, all the characters in the prefix need be in lowercase.
+Furthermore, all the characters in the prefix need to be in lowercase.
 The string after prefix is the unique IoTeX account address of the registered user/device.

 ## Generate a unique ID string